aws-samples/snowball-uploader/README.md

 # Snowball Uploader
-A script to move a billions files to snowball efficiently
+A script to move a billions files to snowballEdge efficiently
 - Date: Feb 20, 2021
 - Written by: Yongki Kim (hatsari@gmail.com)